aleksifuna/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail -n 1 iacta >>iacta: duplicates the last line of the file iacta find . -name "*.js" -type f -delete: deletes only files with .js exetension ignoring directories find . -type d -print |wc -l: counts the number of directories and subdirecotries in a given parent dir cat list|sort|uniq: prints the contents of the file cat in a sorted format and only uniq items grep root /etc/passwd: displays the lines containing the pattern "root" in /etc/passwd grep bin /etc/passwd: displays the number of lines containing bin in /etc/passwd
+tail -n 1 iacta >>iacta: duplicates the last line of the file iacta find . -name "*.js" -type f -delete: deletes only files with .js exetension ignoring directories find . -type d -print |wc -l: counts the number of directories and subdirecotries in a given parent dir ls -t|head -n 10: displays the 10 newest files in the current directory Sorted from the newest to the oldest cat list|sort|uniq: prints the contents of the file cat in a sorted format and only uniq items grep root /etc/passwd: displays the lines containing the pattern "root" in /etc/passwd grep bin /etc/passwd: displays the number of lines containing bin in /etc/passwd